Lesson video

 What if we had to construct a rhombus from an angle where both legs are different in length?
 Let's have a look.

-Jacob says it's impossible to construct a rhombus from that diagram because the legs of the angle are different lengths, whereas Lucas says it's possible as long as you can make both the legs the same length.
+Jacob says, "It's impossible to construct a rhombus from that diagram, because the legs of the angle are different lengths."
+Whereas Lucas says, "It's possible, as long as you can make both the legs the same length."
+Is Jacob's idea to extend the shorter line sensible?
+Well, maybe not.

 Let's have a look why.

-Jacob is unsure whether both of the line segments are of equal length, so he cannot guarantee that his construction will make a rhombus.
+Jacob is unsure whether both of the line segments are of equal length.

-Jacob's second idea seems more effective using a pair of compasses to make both legs the same length.
+Jacob's second idea seems more effective, using a pair of compasses to make both legs the same length.

-Make sure that that the compass width is still a sensible size to reduce any inaccuracies later on.
+Make sure that the compass width is still a sensible size to reduce any inaccuracies later on.

-From there, draw a full circle and Jacob is satisfied that the part of each leg that is inside the circle is of equal length to each other.
+And Jacob is satisfied that the part of each leg that is inside the circle is of equal length to each other.

 What if we had a compass width larger than one of the two legs?
-Well, we would draw a circle where one of the legs doesn't reach the circumference of that circle, and this would be a problem as the two legs of that angle would still be of different length.
+Well, we would draw a circle where one of the legs doesn't reach the circumference of that circle, and this would be a problem, as the two legs of that angle would still be of different length.

 And so it is possible to make the compass width smaller than both of the legs of the angle.